ciphermodelabs/ciphercore/reference/runtime.md

     return res
 ```

-This is straightforward: we read the proto (typed) values from the provided file, and put them ito the dictionary.
+This is straightforward: we read the proto (typed) values from the provided file, and put them into the dictionary.

 Now we have all the pieces to start data nodes.
 For each data node, we do the following: